19 Stunning Trails & National Parks in Washington DC

 The towpath is great for both bikers and hikers and follows the entirety of the canal, connecting to Harpers Ferry National Historical Park in West Virginia.
 This towpath also doubles as a portion of the Appalachian Trail.

-Whether you’re setting out for a brief hike along the canal with your family or embarking on the 184.5-mile trip from D.C. to Maryland, this park will keep you busy and in shape with its decades of history.
+Whether you’re setting out for a brief hike along the canal with your family or embarking on the 184.5-mile trip from Washington DC to Maryland, this national park will keep you busy and in shape with its decades of history.

 Constitution Gardens

-This park in Washington, D.C. encompasses the Vietnam Veterans Memorial, Constitution Avenue, the Reflecting Pool and an island open to pedestrians.
+This national park in Washington DC encompasses the Vietnam Veterans Memorial, Constitution Avenue, the Reflecting Pool, and an island open to pedestrians.

 In 1982, the memorial to the 56 signers of the Declaration of Independence was added to the small pedestrian island in the park.
-Constitution Gardens houses some of D.C.’s most important monuments and also offers green space for visitors to see some history while relaxing on the mall.
+Constitution Gardens houses some of the most important monuments in the nation’s capital and also offers green space for visitors to see some history while relaxing in the National Mall.

 It’s especially beautiful in peak cherry blossom season and is a great escape from the bustle of the city.